AGumbert/AGumbert/README.md

 - Enjoys working in Python, Java, ProcessingJS, C++, MATLAB, and other languages
-- Interested in intersection between computer science, cognitive science, and life science, including artificial intelligence, bioinformatics, and healthcare informatics.
+- Interested in the intersection between computer science, cognitive science, and life science, including artificial intelligence, bioinformatics, and healthcare informatics.